7und3dpy/enterprise-infrastructure-lab/docs/security-controls-mapping.md

 ---

 ## Conclusion
-The BinCorp enterprise infrastructure lab demonstrates a layered security design rather than a single isolated technology stack.
+The Samsung enterprise infrastructure lab demonstrates a layered security design rather than a single isolated technology stack.
 Identity, network control, remote access, encryption, proxy enforcement, IDS, and SIEM were implemented as interacting controls.

 The result is a practical enterprise-style lab that supports:
 - centralized authentication